-Preparation is really important when coming into hospital as it can really help to reduce stress and anxiety for your child and yourselves as parents.
+Preparation is important when coming into hospital as it can reduce stress and anxiety for your child and yourselves as parents.
 Preparation can involve many different things but mainly allows your child to have an understanding of hospital before they come here.

 The best way to explore hospital with your child is through play.
 Hospital play can be introduced slowly and become a regular theme of play in the lead up to admission.